Cominuscule tableau combinatorics: Growth diagrams and dual equivalence

 \begin{Lemma} For each cominuscule $G/P$, the two tableaux of the basic shape are dual equivalent. \end{Lemma} \begin{proof} Consider a sequence of slides

 associated to boxes $\{x_i\}\subseteq \Lambda_{G/P}$.
 Let $T_1$ and $T_2$ be the two standard tableaux of the basic shape.
 Call a {\bf direction change} in (\ref{eqn:slideseq}) a ${\tt revjdt}$ slide followed by a ${\tt jdt}$ slide, or a ${\tt jdt}$ slide followed by a ${\tt revjdt}$ slide.
 We induct on the number of direction changes to show that the shapes of $T_1$ and $T_2$ under (\ref{eqn:slideseq}) are the same.

-In the base case, there are none, and the conclusion is a straightforward (but tedious) verification whose details we omit.
-Otherwise, the first direction change is of the form ``${\tt revjdt}_{x_c}(\cdot), {\tt jdt}_{x_{c+1}}(\cdot)$''.
-Up until $x_{c}$, we have been solely applying ${\tt revjdt}$ slides, to obtain $T_1'$ and $T_2'$ of the same shape.
+In the base case, there are none, and the conclusion is a straightforward (but tedious) verification; in the classical types analyzed in \cite{Haiman:DE}, a similar approach was also suggested.
+However, here our task is actually simpler since we only need to check for size $m=3$ (in the $Gr(k,{\mathbb C}^n)$ case) and $m=4$ (in the $LG(n,2n)$ and $OG(n+1,2n+2)$ cases) that reverse slides preserve the equality of shapes of the two tableaux of these sizes.
+Although this is an infinite check, the possibilities for how the relative positions of the $m$ boxes can appear (in relation to $\Lambda_{G/P}$) is small and can be indeed analyzed (although we omit the details).